 Beginners are naturally afraid and are looking for protection.
 They look to gurus and indicators, hoping that these gods will protective them from trading death and lead them to nirvana.
 What they soon learn is that they still lose money, even when they do exactly what their false gods tell them to do.

 How can that be?
 The experts on television look rich and must be great traders.
-The indicators in the ads must surely be what the professionals use.
+The technical analysis indicators in the ads must surely be what the professionals use.
 What they do not realize is that trading is much simpler and the key to success comes from within.
 Traders simply have to spend a lot of time learning how to find support and resistance and how to structure and manage trades.
 Everything else is a lie.

-Do not get addicted to indicators
+Do not get addicted to technical analysis indicators

-I have never met any successful trader who makes his trading decisions based on lots of charts covered with indicators.
+I have never met any successful trader who makes his trading decisions based on lots of charts covered with technical analysis indicators.
 I believe that the exact opposite is true.
 Indicators are all derived from price.
 If you can read price action, why add all of those indicators that only obscure the charts and give you the false hope that they will somehow help you trade better?
 You are simply trying to find a crutch that you hope will support you until you finally become profitable.

 Successful traders take responsibility for their decisions.
 They do not look for a powerful outside force like a mystical indicator or a trading guru to guide them to financial heaven.